Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             # Get logging function
             _log = Logueur.get_loggingFunc()

-We are now ready to log our first message !
+We are now ready to log our first message!
 We will check if the file already exists using the :mod:`os` module and then, depending on the result, log an appropriate message.
 If the file exists, log a `FATAL` message and raise an error — we don’t want to overwrite an existing file.
 Otherwise, log a `DEBUG` message to indicate that we are creating the database.